StevenBerdak/ConsoleRunner/README.md

 # ConsoleRunner
-A simple lightweight library of static members to map commands to functions that can be delivered in the console for use within a controller class.
+A simple lightweight library of static functions to map commands to functions that can be delivered in the console for use within a controller class.

 Listens to System.in and runs any commands entered.